 Validity of documentation

-The provision of false information in support of any application to Immigration SA may not only result in the nomination application being refused but is also a serious criminal offence under laws of this State and the Commonwealth.
+The provision of false information in support of any application to Immigration SA may not only result in the application being refused but is also a serious criminal offence under laws of this State and the Commonwealth.
 Such conduct may be prosecuted.
-If false information is provided in support of your application, Immigration SA will also advise DIBP.
+If false information is provided in support of your nomination application, Immigration SA will also advise the Department of Home Affairs.
 This may result in a decision to refuse or cancel your visa.

 Email/client tracking system

-You can monitor the progress of the application via the Client Tracking System once the application has been submitted.
+You can monitor the progress of the application via the Immigration SA Apply website once the application has been submitted.

-All communication from Immigration SA will be via email.
-It is your responsibility to check your email regularly and to ensure that Immigration SA have the correct email address.
-Emails sent are deemed to have been received the same day whether you have read them or not.
+All notifications from Immigration SA will be sent via email with advice on any further action required.
+It is your responsibility to ensure that Immigration SA has your correct email address.
+Email notifications sent are deemed to have been received the same day whether you have read them or not.

 Migration agent/exempt person

-The General Skilled Migration, Employer Sponsored and Business Migration programs have different processes and requirements with which an applicant must comply.
+The Supporting Innovation in South Australia entrepreneur visa, General Skilled Migration, Employer Sponsored and Business Migration programs have different processes and requirements with which an applicant must comply.

 Please refer to the Immigration SA website for details of: